Ghee, a clarified butter with roots in ancient India, has received increasing attention due to claims of various health benefits.

 Ghee gives coffee, tea, and other beverages a rich, sweet, and caramel-like taste.

-Bulletproof Coffee is a keto-friendly coffee drink, which is also often used as an aid when starting intermittent fasting.
+Bulletproof Coffee is a keto-friendly coffee drink, often used as an aid when starting intermittent fasting.

 Also, many athletes swear by the quick energy boost that Bulletproof Coffee can provide.

-For this reason, Bulletproof Coffee is a trendy drink when it comes to weight loss.
+For this reason, Bulletproof Coffee is a trendy drink for weight loss.

-Often called the golden elixir or the better butter, ghee has enormous health benefits.
+Ghee has enormous health benefits, often called the golden elixir or the better butter.
 These range from a higher vitamin supply, better digestion, and bone density to firmer skin.

 1. Conjugated Linoleic Acid